guettli/slow-boring-clear-fast/README.md

 Slow-boring-clear-fast will not stop the Titanic from sinking.

+## Boring is great

+From the book "Site Reliability Engineering" (O'Reilly Media 2016) https://landing.google.com/sre/book/chapters/simplicity.html

+Quote:

+The Virtue of Boring

+Unlike just about everything else in life, "boring" is actually a positive attribute when it comes to software!
+We don’t want our programs to be spontaneous and interesting; we want them to stick to the script and predictably accomplish their business goals.

 ## Drawback

 This technique is boring and cold.
 Most people don't like feel comfortable in a boring and cold environment.